 Compared with other transport services, taxis offer a door-to-door service to and from Hong Kong International Airport.
 The taxi station is located nearby the left-hand outside the Arrivals Hall.

 There are three different types of taxis that serve the HKIA.
 The different types can be distinguished by their colors.

 It is also fast and easy to move from the HKIA terminals 1 and 2.
-The Airport Authority and the MTR Corporation operates an automated people mover that connects the two terminals.
+The Airport Authority and the MTR Corporation operate an automated people mover that connects the two terminals.
 The people mover now also operates all the way to the SkyPier.
 Inter-City Transportation

 There are also direct ferry services that operate between the airport to various locations along the Pearl River Delta.
 These ferry services are available at the SkyPier.
 However, if you use these direct services, you are considered as a transit passenger, which means you do not need to go through Hong Kong immigration and are not considered to have entered Hong Kong.

 The ferry services go directly to eight locations, namely: